Professional Doctorate in Child, community and educational psychology (M4)

 - psychological frameworks *

-Year one focuses on the individual child or family with a one day a week placement in a CAMHS team working alongside experienced multidisciplinary practitioners, and a placement in an educational psychology service supervised by Tavistock Fieldwork Tutors.
+You will focus on the individual child or family with a one day per week placement in a CAMHS team working alongside experienced multidisciplinary practitioners.
+You will also undertake a placement in an educational psychology service supervised by our Tavistock Fieldwork Tutors.

 The focus of year two is on groups, and you will be required to facilitate either an adult or a children’s group as part of your learning under supervision.
 You will also be supported in implementing CBT.